 19. False Bay coastline

-With two oceans meeting in Cape Town, there are plenty of possibilities for your perfect lazy day at the beach.
+In Cape Town, there are plenty of possibilities for your perfect lazy day at the beach.
 You can choose from the family-suited False Bay, fancy Atlantic Seaboard or more secluded Nordhoek Beach.

 18. Nightlife in Cape Town: Village Idiot